Woman on a phone at work

 The Integration Hub aims to ensure that residents across our boroughs receive the support they need to find and keep good work, and have careers that they can be proud of.

-As part of the Mayor of London’s ‘No Wrong Door’ initiative, Local London’s Integration Hub team bring together employment services, employers and residents looking for work, apprentice/traineeships or training opportunities.
+As part of the Mayor of London’s ‘No Wrong Door’ initiative, Local London’s Integration Hub team is improving awareness, access to, and co-ordination of skills, careers, employment and related support services to help the most vulnerable Londoners achieve good work.

 • Special Educational Needs (SEN) and residents with disabilities, aged 19 and above.